zachcasper/user-empathy/intro.md

 * Platform engineer (everyone)
 * Developer (only one person at certain times)
-* Secretary (one person who will present your finding at the end)
+* Presenter (one person who will present your finding at the end)

 ## Timing